STARSAirAmbulance/stars-shadcn-preset/README.md

 If the host is private, the CLI supports authenticated registries via `components.json` → `registries` (headers / tokens).
-Public is simpler for a theme file that contains no secrets.
+Public is simpler for a public theme file that contains no secrets.

 ## Usage